-Even with a rather high threshold (a maximum of only 5% of the wavelet coefficients is needed), the quality of the solution remains reasonably good.
-And the thresholding evolves in a satisfying way.
-We don't observe the appearance of lines on the whole domain as it was the case for anisotropic wavelets on Figure 9.
-Even when we compare these results with those on Figure 8, we notice an improvement.
+thresholding evolves in a satisfying way.
+We do not observe the appearance of lines on the whole domain as in the case for anisotropic wavelets in Figure 9.
+Even when we compare these results with those in Figure 8, we notice an improvement.